 Time to apply for your child’s primary or secondary school place

-FAMILIES in Leicester who have children due to start primary, junior or secondary school next year can now apply for a school place.
+FAMILIES in Leicester who have children due to start primary, junior or secondary school next year can apply online for a school place.

-All children in the city who were born between 1 September 2014 and 31 August 2015 can take up a full-time place to start at a primary or infant school from August 2019.
-The deadline for applications is 15 January 2019.
-Even if your child has been attending school part-time, you will still need to apply for a full-time place.
+Children who were born between 1 September 2017 and 31 August 2018 can take up a full-time place to start at a primary or infant school from the autumn term 2022.
+The deadline for applying is 15 January 2022.

-Parents and carers of children who are due to transfer to a junior school will also need to apply by 15 January 2019.
+Parents and carers of children who are due to transfer from an infant to a junior school next year will also need to apply by 15 January 2022.

-Cllr Sarah Russell, assistant city mayor responsible for children, young people and schools, said: “We know starting or moving schools can be an anxious time for families, so we try to make the applications process as straightforward as possible.
+“We know that starting or moving school can be an anxious time for families, so we try to make the applications process as straightforward as possible.

 Every applicant who applied on time was offered a school place.